Known Issues - Squish 9.2.0 Release¶

 Commandline test execution with squishrunner will not inform the user when there is no license seat available on the QLS server¶

-When all license seats on the QLS server, available for Squish test execution, are taken by other Squish test executions then starting another test run on the commandline using squishrunner will leave that execution hanging until a seat becomes available.
-The squishrunner output will not indicate that this it is waiting on a license seat becoming available and it will not terminate the execution itself.
+When all test execution license seats on the QLS server are occupied, starting another test run on the commandline using squishrunner will leave that execution hanging until a seat becomes available.
+The squishrunner output will not indicate that it is waiting for a license seat becoming available and it will not terminate the execution itself.

 Workaround

-If necessary contact the license manager who can check if the QLS server instance has all available licenses acquired and this is the cause of the squishrunner hanging.
+If necessary, contact the license manager who can check whether the QLS server instance has any available licenses, and whether this is the cause of the squishrunner hanging.

 IDE misbehaves when the QLS server connection is disrupted¶